-We agree that donating 1% (of our gross income) directly to organizations that do “environmentally positive work” is a great idea, and so we look for organizations that we would like to assist, there are so many to choose from!
-This past year we have donated 1.5% of our gross income, and in the spirit of reconciliation and support for UNDRIP (United Nations Declaration of Rights for Indigenous People) we have directed aprox. half of our donation funds too local First Nations efforts.
-We will continue to look for ways to expand our support into our community, and already have plans for more in 2018.
+We agree with the concept of “1% for the planet” and that donating 1% (of our gross income) directly to organizations that do “environmentally positive work” is a great idea, and so we look for organizations that we would like to assist, there are so many to choose from!
+This past year we have donated 2.2% of our gross income, and in the spirit of reconciliation and support for UNDRIP (United Nations Declaration of Rights for Indigenous People) we have directed aprox. half of our donation funds to local First Nations efforts.
+We will continue to look for ways to expand our support into our community, and already have plans for more in 2019.
 Supporting us helps us “pay it forward” to these great organizations.

 Connecting people to place in the southern Great Bear Rainforest. http://www.seatocedar.org

 Local community/ tourism/ First Nations people powered boating event. www.alertbay360.org

 Advocating for and creating public access to all of BC’s coastline [for non-powered craft]. www.bcmarinetrails.org

 Clayoquot Action is a Tofino-based conservation society committed to protecting the biocultural diversity of Clayoquot Sound.
 Their goals are accomplished through public education, citizen research and monitoring, and advocacy.
 Clayoquot Action stands for democratic rights, indigenous rights and the rights of Mother Earth. http://www.clayoquotaction.org